Pete Alonso: New York Mets (2019–2025)

+2019

 Alonso made the Mets Opening Day roster in 2019 as the starting first baseman.
-He was in the team's starting lineup on Opening Day on March 28, and recorded his first major league hit against Washington Nationals pitcher Justin Miller in the eighth inning.
-First publicized on March 30, third-base coach Gary DiSarcina gave Alonso the endearing nickname "Polar Bear" for his power.
-He hit his first major league home run on April 1 off of Drew Steckenrider of the Miami Marlins.
-On April 9, Alonso had his first career multi-home run game against the Minnesota Twins.
+He was in the team's starting lineup on Opening Day on March 28, and recorded his first major league hit against Washington Nationals pitcher Justin Miller in the 8th inning.
+On April 1, Alonso hit his first major league home run, off of Drew Steckenrider of the Miami Marlins leading the Mets to a 7–3 victory.
+On April 9, he had his first career multi-home run game against the Minnesota Twins in a Mets 14–8 loss.

 Alonso became the first player in MLB history since 1900 with 11 extra-base hits in his first 10 career games.
 No other player ever had more than nine.
-In April, Alonso batted .292 with nine home runs, eight doubles, one triple and 26 RBIs in his first games in the big leagues.
-He won the National League Rookie of the Month Award for April.
-Alonso's nine home runs led all MLB rookies and are tied for the most by a Mets player before May 1 with Neil Walker (2016), John Buck (2013), Carlos Delgado (2006) and Dave Kingman (1976).
+In April, he batted .292 with 9 home runs, 8 doubles, one triple and 26 RBIs in his first games in the big leagues.
+With his performance, Alonso won the National League Rookie of the Month Award for April.
+His nine home runs led all MLB rookies and are tied for the most by a Mets player before May 1 with Neil Walker (2016), John Buck (2013), Carlos Delgado (2006), and Dave Kingman (1976).

 On June 22, Alonso hit his 26th home run, breaking the National League record for most home runs by a rookie before the All-Star break, passing Cody Bellinger.
 The next day, with his 27th home run, he broke the Mets rookie home run record, previously set by Darryl Strawberry in 1983.
-Alonso was selected as a reserve to the 2019 All-Star Game.
-He also won the National League Rookie of the Month Award for the month of June.
+On June 30, Alonso was selected as a reserve to the 2019 MLB All-Star Game.
+He also won the NL Rookie of the Month Award for the month of June.